6ebeng/Kurdish-Digital-Calendar/README.md

 #### Settings
 - **Settings**
-  - Open the settings dialog to configure the calendar settings, such as selecting the dialect, icon theme, add suffix calendar name, and enabling/disabling automatic date updates.
+  - Open the settings dialog to configure the calendar settings, such as selecting the dialect, icon theme, add suffix calendar name, and enabling/disabling automatic date updates upon load document or open document.

 #### Update Dates
 - **Update Dates**